fxamacker/cbor/README.md

 ## Status

-v2.5.0 was released on Sunday, August 13, 2023.
+v2.5.0 was released on Sunday, August 13, 2023 with new features and important bug fixes.
 It is fuzz tested and production quality.

-__IMPORTANT__:  Before upgrading from prior release, please read the notable changes highlighted in the release notes.
+__IMPORTANT__:  👉 Before upgrading from v2.4 or older release, please read the notable changes highlighted in the release notes.  v2.5.0 is a large release with bug fixes to error handling for extraneous data in `Unmarshal`, etc. that should be reviewed before upgrading.

-See latest [releases](https://github.com/fxamacker/cbor/releases) and [v2.5.0 release notes](https://github.com/fxamacker/cbor/releases/tag/v2.5.0) for list of new features and improvements.
+See [v2.5.0 release notes](https://github.com/fxamacker/cbor/releases/tag/v2.5.0) for list of new features, improvements, and bug fixes.

 <!--
 <details><summary>👉 Benchmark Comparison: v2.4.0 vs v2.5.0</summary><p/>